Andria (comedy): Act one

 Simo tells his freedman Sosia that the nuptials he is preparing for his son Pamphilus are a sham.
 When Sosia enquires as to the purpose of the sham, Simo tells him of Pamphilus' shameful secret attachment to Glycerium, the sister of a harlot.
-While Chremes had previously been so impressed by Pamphilus' moderate and upright behaviour he had offered his daughter unprompted; but following the uncovering of the affair between Pamphilus and Glycerium at Chrysis' funeral he has withdrawn his offer.
-Simo is outraged that Pamphilus does not feel abashed by his private admonition of Pamphilus' behaviour and is continuing with the appearance of the nuptials so that he will be seen as publicly defying his father.
-He also hopes he might draw out the roguish plotting of Pamphilus' slave Davus.
+Chremes had previously been so impressed by Pamphilus' moderate and upright behaviour that he had offered his daughter unprompted; but, following the uncovering of the affair between Pamphilus and Glycerium at Chrysis' funeral, he has withdrawn his offer.
+Simo is outraged that Pamphilus does not feel abashed from his (Simo's) private admonition of Pamphilus' behaviour, and so Simo is continuing with the appearance of the nuptials so that Pamphilus will be seen as publicly defying his father; he also hopes that he might draw out the roguish plotting of Pamphilus' slave, Davus.

-Davus comes out talking to himself and is overheard by Simo.
-Having made himself known he is told by Simo to ensure the planned nuptials go to plan, as any hint that Davus' scheming had caused the wedding's cancellation will result in Davus being severely punished.
-After Simo's departure Davus vows to undermine Simo's plan.
-He also reveals that in order to curry favour with Simo, Glycerium has concocted a story that she is a free-born citizen of Athens who was shipwrecked as a child on Andros and thus is not of base birth.
-Davus heaps scorn on this idea.
+Davus comes out talking to himself, and is overheard by Simo.
+Having made himself known, he is told by Simo to ensure that the nuptials go to plan, as any hint that Davus' scheming had caused the wedding's cancellation will result in Davus being severely punished.
+After Simo's departure, Davus vows to undermine Simo's plan.
+He also reveals that in order to curry favour with Simo, Glycerium has concocted a story that she is a free-born citizen of Athens who was shipwrecked as a child on Andros and is thus not of base birth; Davus, though, heaps scorn on this idea.

 Glycerium is soon to give birth.
-Mysis leaves her mistress' house to make some preparations for this when she overhears Pamphilus bemoaning the fact that his marriage to Philumena is still going ahead.
+Mysis leaves her mistress' house to make some preparations for this when she overhears Pamphilus bemoaning the fact that his marriage to Philumena is still proceeding.
 Mysis reveals herself to him.
 Pamphilus earnestly repeats that he will not desert Glycerium.
 Mysis leaves to find a midwife.